Horses are therapy for traumatized veterans

 On Oct.
 29, Topfield hosted a conference to explore other equine therapies with names such as Saratoga Warhorse, Man ’O War Project and Natural Lifemanship, as well as Native American cleansing rituals.
 “This is a population for which one size definitely doesn’t fit all,” MacEnroe explains.

 He says the veterans who come to Topfield strike him as people for whom “the wish to serve is part of their nature.
 We’re helping them get back on the track of service,” he says.
 “They’re the Scout leaders, the people who run food pantries.
 They’re just great folks.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.